maschmann/venus.dbus-fronius-smartmeter/README.md

 Copy/rename the `config.sample.ini` file to `config.ini` in the `dbus-fronius-smartmeter` directory.

-In the Python file, you should put the IP of your Fronius device that hosts the REST API.
-In my setup, it is the IP of the Fronius Symo, which gets the data from the Fronius Smart Metervia the RS485 connection between them.
+In the ini file, you should put the IP of your Fronius device that hosts the REST API.
+In my setup, it is the IP of the Fronius Symo, which gets the data from the Fronius Smart Meter via the RS485 (modbus) connection between them.

 ## Installation